zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 1. Compute Nodes

     The CHTC has an extensive set of execute nodes that can be accessed for free.
-To establish priority access for certain pipelines, our lab has secured a dedicated node that can be accessed using a designated flag.
+To establish priority access for certain pipelines, our lab has secured a prioritized node that can be accessed on-demand using a designated flag.

     - Typical nodes: 20 cores, 128 GB RAM
     - [High-memory nodes](http://chtc.cs.wisc.edu/high-memory-jobs.shtml): e.g., 80 cores, 4 TB RAM
-    - Dedicated lab node: 40 cores, 512 GB RAM, 3.8 TB HD
+    - Dedicated lab node: 40 cores (80 hyperthreading), 512 GB RAM, 3.8 TB HD

 2. Submit nodes